ZHNFT/nfts/libs/argparser/README.md

   .option({
     name: '--option',
     alias: '-o',
-    description: 'This is an option description'
+    description: 'This is an parameters description' })
-  })
   .callback(() => {
     // do something